skramm/udgcd/README.md

 ##### Build options:
  - The provided makefile is not requested to use the library, as it is "header-only".
- It can be uses to show the demos.
+ It can be used to show the demos.
 It has the following targets (for a full list, please enter `make help`):
   - `make` (no targets) : builds the included demos apps
   - `make run` : builds and runs all the included demos
   - `make doc` : builds the doxygen reference file (needs doxygen installed...)